-Your pension can only be paid early if your employer decides you are permanently unable to perform the duties of your job due to ill health and you are not immediately capable of undertaking other work.
+Your pension (provided you have 2 years in the LGPS) can be paid early if your employer decides you are permanently unable to perform the duties of your job due to ill health and you are not immediately capable of undertaking other work.

 The pension can take account of some or all of your prospective service to your state pension age (min 65) depending on whether you are likely to be capable of working again.

-A death grant is payable, as well as a spouse's pension and children's pension, where appropriate.
+A death grant is payable, as well as a spouse's / qualifying partner's pension and children's pension, where appropriate.

 If you fail to nominate someone for any lump sum death benefit, it might take longer for the payment to be made.
 The person receiving the lump sum might also have to pay inheritance tax if they've not been nominated using the form.